tablelandnetwork/docs/docs/tutorials/json-files-nft-polygon.md

 dotenv.config();

 /**
- * Config sets the gateways to the proper node provider on Goerli & Polygon Mumbai testnets & loads the private key from `.env`
+ * Config sets the gateways to the proper node provider on Polygon Mumbai testnets & loads the private key from `.env` */ module.exports = {
- */
-module.exports = {
   solidity: "0.8.4",